-From 2:00pm-4:30pm the primary school kids have extra classes taught by volunteers (English math, science, etc.) Smaller classes are more productive, so there will not be more than 3 kids in a class.
-This is also the time to utilize the art room/ craft room/ jewelry room.
+From 2:00pm-4:30pm the primary school kids have extra classes in Khmer, English, Computer and Math (taught by staff and volunteers).
+This is also the time to utilize the art room/ craft room/ jewelry room and swim.
 Our preschoolers need to be supervised from 2:00 – 4:30 so there is opportunity to be with them during this time.

 On Saturday, the kids have school in the mornings and then we have yoga class at 2:00pm.
 The rest of the day (and evening after meditation) is free of structure, and any of the rooms may be utilized with volunteer supervision.

-On Sunday, the children have art class in the morning but the rest of the day is free.
+Sundays are a free day for the kids with no planned activities.
 This is also the day for volunteers to take the day off, although outside the volunteer dorm you will always run into kids playing or wanting to play.

 We are in a rural area so there is nothing to do for entertainment outside of our gates.
 You are free to use a bicycle to ride around the area or visit Phnom Chisor Mountain which is about 4 kilometers from Wat Opot.